 You can also order the 78 minute version of the film with Spanish subtitles.

-To order the educational version or the Spanish subtitled version, please email Karen Knox at email@example.com and let her know the version you would like.
+To order the educational version (45 min and 65 min on one DVD) or the Spanish subtitled version, please email Karen Knox at email@example.com and let her know the version you would like.

 Bag It should be considered a key educational tool for teachers everywhere.
 I highly recommend educators of all disciplines to consider showing this film to help convey the complexity of the looming environmental challenges of plastic.